Lake Manyara National Park

 - Traveling with ChildrenThere are activities for children of all ages and plenty of adventure for the whole family.

 - WildlifeManyara and its neighbour, Tarangire, are superb for elephant viewing throughout the year - Manyara even more so when the areas around the park begin to dry up during the winter months.

 - Flying to TanzaniaThe gateway to Tanzania is Dar es Salaam.
 Limited international scheduled flights also fly directly to Kilimanjaro.
 Daily scheduled domestic flights link these gateways with Tanzania's wildlife areas.

 - LanguagesThe national language in Kenya and Tanzania is Swahili, although English is widely spoken.

 - CurrencyUSD & Tanzanian Shillings

-Travel far off the beaten path to the remote west of Tanzania on this African safari and enjoy its unspoiled and isolated East African landscapes.
+Travel far off the beaten path to the remote west of Tanzania on this African safari and enjoy its unspoiled and secluded East African landscapes.

-Explore the Serengeti, stand on the edge of the panoramic Ngorongoro Crater, then indulge in barefoot luxury on Mnemba Island.
+Explore the Serengeti, stand on the edge of the panoramic Ngorongoro Crater and then indulge in beach holiday on andBeyond Mnemba Island.